CynthiaMugo/alx-low_level_programming/README.md

-This an alx low level programming assignment readme file.
+This is C programming readme file.